Private, In-Home Tutoring in Charleston, South Carolina

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Charleston students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Charleston, South Carolina students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Charleston County School District (CCSD) adapts the state’s Common Core Standards with the goal of preparing students for real-world challenges.
 Standards center on English Language Arts and Mathematics instruction.
 For English Language Arts, students rise up a “staircase” of increasingly challenging and complex texts to ready them for college or career, and build argumentative writing skills from the earliest grades.

 We currently cover the following Charleston-area school district: Charleston County School District.

 Educating Our Parents: Understanding the Charleston District Curriculum

 English Language Arts texts are diverse and include myths, folk stories, Shakespeare, US documents, and American literature.
 Students are expected to gain insights and perspective through the experience of reading.
 From the earliest grades, students work to build skills in argument and in research writing, and special attention is given to the development of the ability to craft an analytic presentation.
 Students practice speaking and listening in a variety of settings and are expected to present complex ideas in speech.

 Early Mathematics standards include the development of a robust understanding of whole numbers and their use in addition, subtraction, multiplication, division, fractions, and decimals.
 Middle school mathematics instruction prepares students for algebra in grade 8.
 The high school mathematics curriculum standards are designed to prepare students for college, and special emphasis is placed on mathematical operations and modeling for practical applications.

 view all charleston tutors